Alzheimer's Disease: Caring for People with Unpredictable Behavior

-- Be calming — If your loved one becomes agitated or aggressive, try playing music or a video that he or she used to enjoy.
-Reminisce with him or her about the family, or activities he or she once enjoyed (sports, hobbies, etc.).
+- Be calming: If your loved one becomes agitated or aggressive, try playing music or a video that he or she used to enjoy.
+Reminisce with him or her about the family, or activities he or she once enjoyed (sports, hobbies, and so on).

 In some cases, behavioral problems—especially physical aggressiveness and delusions—may require treatment with medications, such as anti-anxiety or anti-psychotic drugs.
 However, these drugs can have negative side effects, including drowsiness and depression, and can further affect memory.